Kareena2070/Kareena2070/README.md

 ## Hi, everyone!
 Hi there 👋
-I'm Kareena — a passionate Web Developer and BCA student at NavGurukul.
+I'm Kareena — a passionate Web Developer and BCA student at Eternal University.

 🔸 I specialize in building dynamic frontend apps using **HTML, CSS, JavaScript**, and **Bootstrap**.
 🔸 Currently exploring **Data Structures & Algorithms (DSA)** with Python.